belalhossam1010/belalhossam1010/README.md

 ### 🥇 "The Unsolved Mysteries of the Sea" — *1st Place*
 > Presentation Competition · June 2025

-Won first place in a university presentation competition on ocean mysteries.
+Won first place in a university presentation competition
-*Supervised by Prof. Mohamed El-Banna & TA Miriam Hani.*

 ---